-- 1. Select the Content Editing tool by clicking the on the toolbar, going to Edit -> Edit Content, or using the shortcut key Ctrl + Shift + E (Command + Shift + E on Mac) - Note: Selecting multiple images will let you move all the images at once. - 2.
-Click on the image and drag it to its new location on the page.

-- Image Properties: Image properties can be VIEWED ONLY by right clicking (Mac: Ctrl + Click) and choosing Properties in the mouse menu or double click on the selected image. - 3.
-Once complete, to exit Content Editing mode, simply click on the hand tool or Esc on the keyboard
+- 1. Select the Content Editing tool by clicking the on the toolbar, going to Edit > Edit Content, or using the shortcut key Ctrl + Shift + E (Command + Shift + E on Mac) - Note: Only one image can be selected when viewing the image properties.
+If multiple image properties are selected the "Properties" option will be disabled. - 2.
+Right click (Mac: Ctrl + Click) and choose "Properties" in the mouse menu or double click on the selected image to display the Image Properties Dialog.
+This will display the current image properties. - 3.
+Once complete, click OK to close the dialog and to exit Content Editing mode, simply click on the hand tool or Esc on the keyboard

-Text Content Properties
+Image Content Properties